ui-libraries/Zonal_Statistics_Tool_JupyterNotebook/README.md

 - ipywidgets
 - ipyfilechooser

+All analysis can be performed within Jupyter Notebook.
+You do not need to download or use any GIS software.
 Please click the Binder link below for a fully-implementable walkthrough.

 [![Binder](https://notebooks.gesis.org/binder/badge_logo.svg)](https://notebooks.gesis.org/binder/v2/gh/ui-libraries/Zonal_Statistics_Tool_JupyterNotebook/HEAD)